jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 ### Layout Contents
 Layouts are primarily sets of column visibility and order; they **do not include styling functions** (e.g. Conditional Styles) **nor do they include searching or filtering functions**.

-However Layouts can, optionally, also include column sorting, grouping and pivoting information in their definitions which will be included in the Layout.
+However Layouts can, optionally, also include column sorting, grouping and pivoting information in their definitions which will be included in the [Layout](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_layoutstate_.layout.html).

+#### Vendor Grid Info
 Layouts can also include underlying information about the Grid which will be automatically re-applied when the Layout loads.

 This is done by setting the  `includeVendorStateInLayouts` property to true in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html#includevendorstateinlayouts)